whitemike889/atom-plugin/README.md

-# Kite Python Assistant
+# Kite Python Plugin for Atom

 Kite is an AI-powered programming assistant that helps you write Python code inside Atom.
 The [Kite Engine](https://kite.com/) needs to be installed in order for the package to work properly.
-The package itself provides the frontend that interfaces with the Kite Engine, which performs all the code analysis and machine learning.
+The package itself provides the frontend that interfaces with the Kite Engine, which runs 100% locally on your computer performing all the code analysis and machine learning (no code is sent to the cloud).

 ## Features

-Kite's goal is to help you write code faster by showing you the right information at the right time.
+Kite helps you write code faster by showing you the right information at the right time.
+Learn more about how Kite boosts your Atom editor's capabilities at https://kite.com/integrations/atom-editor/.

 At a high level, Kite provides you with:
-* 🧠 __Smart autocompletions__ powered by machine learning models trained on the entire open source code universe
+* 🧠 __Line-of-Code Completions__ powered by machine learning models trained on the entire open source code universe
-* 👀 __Advanced function signatures__ that show you not only the official signature of a function, but also the most popular ways other developers call the function
+* 📝 __Intelligent Snippets__ that automatically provide context-relevant code snippets for your function calls
-* 🔍 __Instant documentation__ for the symbol underneath your cursor
+* 🔍 __[Instant documentation](https://kite.com/copilot/)__ for the symbol underneath your cursor so you save time searching for Python docs

 ## Requirements